oddbird/oddsite/content/services.rst

 ---------------------------

-We can guide you through the full process of creating your custom-built web application, from identifying requirements to design and development.
+We can guide you through the full process of creating your custom-built web application and online computer software systems, from identifying requirements to design and development.
 We’re passionate about writing clean, documented, fully-tested code that doesn’t give you a headache to maintain over the long haul.